-After 28 Days: Student Composer Jose Hernandez Learns Valuable Lessons
+After 28 Days: Student Composer Reflects on Lessons Learned

 The College of Music is buzzing about Jose Hernandez: he recently completed a month of composing-- that’s 28 compositions in 28 days.
 (Click here to read the original story.)
 When asked to reflect on his experience, Hernandez commented that students were incredibly supportive of his venture.
 He learned a lot along the way, and his colleagues assisted with his growth.